Explore ViiV Healthcare

 The Amp Grant

-We are pleased to announce that the Youth + Tech + Health Initiative (YTH), an organization that partners with those in search of new ways to advance the health of youth and young adults through technology, will be awarded $125,000 to serve as the 2019 Amp Grant Program Lead.
-The YTH Initiative will use its experience to solicit and select proposals, and support a diverse group of Youth Leaders via microgrants and technical assistance to develop projects and innovative strategies that educate more young people about HIV and sexual health, create safe spaces, decrease stigma around youth living with HIV and/or promote safe sexual behaviors and HIV screening tests among youth.
+Earlier this year, youth + tech + health (YTH), an organization that partners with those in search of new ways to advance the health of youth and young adults through technology, was awarded $125,000 to serve as the 2019 Amp Grant Program Lead.
+YTH will use its experience to select proposals and support a diverse group of Youth Leaders via microgrants and technical assistance to develop projects and innovative strategies that educate more young people about HIV and sexual health, create safe spaces, decrease stigma around youth living with HIV and/or promote safe sexual behaviors and HIV screening tests among youth.

 1. Centers for Disease Control and Prevention (CDC).
 HIV and Youth.
 Updated April 20, 2018.
 Accessed December 12, 2018.